 Already have a spare tire in the back of your car?
 Great!
 Most of us do.
 Unfortunately, many of the things that can cause a flat tire, can just as easily cause 2 at a time (think running of the road, hitting debris, etc).
 In addition, having a can of tire repair in your car means that you can help somebody else that might need it.
 Wouldn’t it be nice to be able to help a friend, neighbor, or family member in need?
 Heck, even a desperate stranger on the side of the road.

 These cans are well worth the few bucks they cost.

 A headlamp doesn’t need a long explanation.
-The simple fact is, a headlamp gives you the light that you need, while still letting you keep both of your hands free to work.
+The simple fact is, a headlamp gives you the light that you need, while still letting you keep both of your hands free to work (or put in your pockets to keep warm!).
 They are so inexpensive these days that it’s a smart idea to have one in the car, your survival kit, and a couple around the house!

 How about a nice set of gloves?
 Gloves are so boring that I’m almost falling asleep as I type this.
 Yet boring or not, gloves can be vital during emergencies so we don’t chew up our hands doing things that we aren’t normally used to.
 Above and beyond that, they can also be really important to keep your hands from getting frostbitten.

 For that reason, I actually recommend getting a pair of slightly nicer work gloves that come with insulation.
 While they will not be quite as warm as winter gloves or mittens, they are a nice sweet spot piece of gear that can be at least serviceable in either capacity.

 Under-appreciated?
 Yes.
 Lots of value for a tiny little investment?
 You bet.

 Nobody has ever been excited to buy a blanket (unless it’s grandma buying a blanket for a newborn baby).
 The fact remains however, that just having a simple blanket in your pack or car can make a big difference in how comfortable you are during a critical situation.